 Florida Pine snake Pituophis melanoleucus mugitus

-Florida pine snakes are found in sandy, open areas, including pine-turkey oak woodland, abandoned fields and longleaf pine forests.
+Florida pine snakes are found in sandy, open areas, including pine-turkey oak woodland, abandoned fields, and longleaf pine forests.
 This environment is characterized by soft, sandy soil frequented by the burrowing rodents upon which the Florida pine snake most often preys.
 They will sometimes utilize gopher tortoise burrows.

-Breeding occurs in spring, and 4-8 large, whitish eggs are laid in pocket gopher burrows during mid to late summer.
+Breeding occurs in spring, then during the summer usually 4-12 whitish eggs are laid in burrows.
+These are often, though not always, self-excavated.
 The 18-20 inch (46-51 cm) young hatch in September-October.
 Hatchlings emerge already at least 12 inches in length.